KickScooterTeam/kick-scooter-discount/README.md

 # kick-scooter-discount
-granting bonuses, discounts or any other financial benefits to users
+granting bonusModels, discounts or any other financial benefits to users